Data lakehouse

 Spain

-The Servicio Madrileño de Salud (SERMAS) is the public entity responsible for managing the healthcare system in the Madrid Metropolitan Area.
-SERMAS manages the services and provision of healthcare in all centers of the region and healthcare assistance for more than six million inhabitants residing in the Community of Madrid.
+The Madrid Salud is the public entity responsible for managing the healthcare system in the Madrid Metropolitan Area.
+It oversees the provision of healthcare services in all centers within the region and implements institutional programs for disease prevention, rehabilitation, and promotion of healthy habits for the over six million inhabitants residing in the area.

 This initiative is part of a Digital Health plan that aims to transform healthcare in Madrid based on four pillars: accessibility, telemedicine, artificial intelligence (AI), and healthcare data management.